Countries evacuating nationals from China virus areas

 - Morocco will evacuate 100 citizens, mostly students, from around Wuhan.

-- Spain’s government is working with China and the European Union to repatriate its nationals from the Wuhan area.
+- Spain’s government is working with China and the European Union to repatriate its nationals.

 - The United States evacuated 220 citizens from Wuhan including 50 diplomats and contractors.